Bhanu1776/Placements/README.md

 By this time i am so happy that users are downloading in very `large numbers`. that really fascinates me!

-## Why do you want this job ??

--> This opportunity is really exciting as I will be able to learn and progress in an `exciting environment` that I am passionate about.
-I think I'm having all those qualities which satisfies your *requirements* for this job role.

-**Extras** ->

-- Office culture
-- reliable ->
-As I've read on your website, you're planning to launch several new products and features in the upcoming months and i would love to be a part of that growth.
-I know that my experience in product management and my leadership skills will help your company with on-time releases and delivery.

 ## What are your strengths??

 -> My Greatest Strength is that I'm having a **`leadership`** quality.
 I've been leading my project group for the last four semesters and as i said i really enjoyed leading the Csx event too.